 There are products that are often brought together like gas stoves and utensils.
 Storing these products together based on their usage and why it’s being moved also helps employees in simplifying the putaway process.

-Warehouse putaway KPIs and benefits
+Warehouse putaway KPIs & Their Importance

 Putaway Accuracy Rate